 What if the shop decides not to accept?

-The items come back to Batley by free tracked, insured return.
+The items come back to Batley by free tracked, signed-for return.
 There is no charge and no obligation to go ahead.

 How is the charity paid?